esraaelkholyelkholy-code/Simulation-of-an-Autonomous-Mop-Robot/README.md

 ## 🚀 How to run
 1. Clone the repository
 2. Run the Python file for each search algorithm
-3. Check results folder for output
+3. Check results folder for visual output